Tierion/boltbox/simnet/README.md

 $ node start-simnet.js
 ```

+`make simnet` also works from the main project directory.

 ## What It Does
 The script will narrate most of its steps as it walks through everything.
 As a quick summary though,
 the script will do the following in order: